 Music, according to Kircher, is emotional.
 He lists eight basic emotions music can pluck from you: love, joy, grief, exultancy, rage, tears, fear, audacity, and astonishment.

-According to Kircher, love was best expressed by the composer Carlo Gesualdo, whose anguished madrigals perfectly described“the syncope of the languishing heart.”
+According to Kircher, love was best expressed by the composer Carlo Gesualdo, whose anguished madrigals perfectly described [quote] “the syncope of the languishing heart.”

 Let’s hear a madrigal by Carlo Gesualdo.
 The ensemble Delitiae Musicae sang “Ancor che per amarti,” which is among the composer’s later works.